We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 Jake says it is supposed to be able hold 900 people.
 I am sure that is 900 Koreans not Americans!

-Gaeseong Traditional Dumpling House.
+Dinner was at the Gaeseong Traditional Dumpling House.
 This restaurant is owned by a North Korean family.
 The restaurant has a Michelin distinction Bib Gourmand.
+I discovered Soju, a distilled alcoholic beverage made from rice that was similar to sake or vodka.

 Waiting for Jake and cooling off!

-Today we flew from ICN to TPE on Korean Airlines.
-It was a 2hour and 5 minute flight.
 We took the hotel shuttle to the Hyatt Regency Taoyuan International Airport.
 We had concierge level so we enjoyed our dinner and drinks for the night.
+The staff said they had never seen a rainbow over the airport before.
+We were lucky enough to have a double rainbow.

 While we were in the lounge, a beautiful rainbow appeared in the sky and soon a second one appeared.